Meet our Board members.

 He is married to longtime editor and media consultant Janet Coats, who is Managing Director at the Consortium on Trust in Media and Technology at the University of Florida.

-Marc Fiol – Communications & Administrative Coordinator
+Marc Fiol – Communications & Community Giving Coordinator

-Marc Fiol is the Communications and Administrative Coordinator at Journalism Funding Partners.
-His role consists of helping grow the awareness and Impact of JFP’s work by increasing the depth, diversity and sustainability of local news.
+Marc Fiol is the Communications and Community Giving Coordinator at Journalism Funding Partners.
+His role consists of helping grow the awareness and Impact of JFP’s work as well as managing the community giving campaigns JFP supports.

 He graduated from the University of Florida with a Bachelor of Science in Advertising in 2020.
 Previously, he interned for the local newspaper, The Independent Florida Alligator, in Gainesville, Florida before officially joining the team as an account executive selling advertising space to local organizations.
-In addition to working with the Alligator, he also worked with their in-house advertising agency, SparkIt Creative, as their Content Developer designing advertisements for their many business accounts.
+In addition to working with the Alligator, he also worked with their in-house advertising agency, SparkIt Creative, as their Content Developer designing advertisements for their many accounts.

 He is a Florida native, being born and raised in Miami, Florida, and values creativity, honesty and hard work.
-When he’s not working, he enjoys designing websites and apps, along with playing his guitar at home.
+When he’s not working, he enjoys designing websites and apps.